US Expat Taxes for Americans Living in Kyrgyzstan – What You Need to Know

 Kyrgyzstani residents are taxed on their worldwide income at a flat rate of 10%.
 Non-residents are only taxed on Kyrgyzstani sourced income, defined as any income from activities in Kyrgyzstan.

-Foreigners living in Kyrgyzstan are considered a resident for tax purposes if they spend over 183 days in Kyrgyzstan in a 12 month period that overlaps with the tax year.
+Foreigners living in Kyrgyzstan are considered a resident for tax purposes if they spend at least 183 days in Kyrgyzstan in a 12 month period that overlaps with the tax year.